Articles by Matthew Gilligan

 We have a global backdrop of many nations signalling insolvency.

 Tax changes are a bucket of ice over property markets.
-The unanticipated effect ( but totally foreseeable) is that SMEs rely on their housing portfolio to gain access to capital.
+The unanticipated effect (but totally foreseeable) is that SMEs rely on their housing portfolios to gain access to capital.
 I can't believe that the government does not realise that when you threaten house prices, you threaten SME lines of credit and businesses lose access to capital.
 Clearly there are no accountants in public practice dealing with SMEs advising government, or if there are they are simply out of touch, because they missed this link.
-My co-director John Rowe was talking about this on TV3 news 2 months ago.
-Why is it so obvious to everyone in business but not the government ?
+My co-director John Rowe was talking about this on TV3 news two months ago.
+Why is it so obvious to everyone in business but not the government?

 In my mind, a question mark hangs over the stock market.
-In my view in a W, not a V. Assets were over valued in 2007 when the stock markets were supported by thriving markets with huge consumption and activity levels.
+In my view in a W, not a V-shaped decline and recovery.
+Assets were over valued in 2007 when the stock markets were supported by thriving markets with huge consumption and activity levels.
 In 2010, we have nearly recovered all of the losses of the market crash, but the markets are no longer thriving.
 I think the asset bubble has returned and we may see a crash again.
 This comment also applies to property assets, though not to the same degree.
 I am advising clients to sell their equities and return to cash for this reason.
-With little upside prospect, and plenty of downside, the risk/return analysis must surely point to holding cash and not shares in this environment ?
-Once inflation rears its head, hold physical assets ( property, select shares) but until we see governments inflating their way out of their indebted position, - we have a hard road to travel and I think cash will be king again before we know it.
+With little upside prospect and plenty of downside, the risk/return analysis must surely point to holding cash and not shares in this environment?
+Once inflation rears its head, hold physical assets (property, select shares), but until we see governments inflating their way out of their indebted position, we have a hard road to travel and I think cash will be king again before we know it.

 In my opinion, 2010 will not be a good year for property, and neither equities.
 We will see devaluation of financial assets in New Zealand and tax changes signalled by this government will have a big part to play in that.
 But the backdrop of the global environment will make this worse.

-While property assets may be devalued by the cashflow taken away with tax changes, the cycle ultimately restarts at the new values established no matter how low property values may go (depending on what the government does), and accordingly, even if assets are devalued, they will grow again from a new, lower base.
-In this regard, it is the writer's view that if we see devaluation of assets, look at it an opportunity and get out and see if you can pick up a bargain.
+While property assets may be devalued by the cashflow taken away with tax changes, the cycle ultimately restarts at the new values established no matter how low property values may go (depending on what the government does).
+Accordingly, even if assets are devalued, they will grow again from a new, lower base.
+In this regard, it is the writer's view that if we see devaluation of assets, look at it as an opportunity and get out and see if you can pick up a bargain.

 One thing is for sure - we must see more mortgagee sales from changes to the depreciation regime, and such disposal of assets always results in great buying opportunities.

-Anybody wondering what the impact of the changes to depreciation might do to their investment portfolio are welcome to email the writer for help at [email protected].
+Anybody wondering what the impact of the changes to depreciation might do to their investment portfolio is welcome to contact us for help at [email protected], via our website or by phoning +64 9 522 7955.

 If you're investing in residential property, seeking to maximise your ability to succeed and minimise risk, then this is a 'must read'.